Poverty in the United States

 Number in Poverty and Poverty Rate: 1959 to 2017.
 The US.

 In the United States, poverty has both social and political implications.
-Based on poverty measures used by the Census Bureau (which exclude non-cash factors such as food stamps or medical care or public housing), America had 37 million people defined as living in poverty in 2023; this is 11 percent of the population.
+Based on poverty measures used by the Census Bureau (which exclude non-cash factors such as food stamps or medical care or public housing), 35.9 million people, or 10.6 percent of the population, were in poverty in 2024.
+The rate fell 0.4 percentage points from 2023.
 Some of the many causes include income, inequality, inflation, unemployment, debt traps and poor education.
 The majority of adults living in poverty are employed and have at least a high school education.
 Although the US is a relatively wealthy country by international standards, it has a persistently high poverty rate compared to other developed countries due in part to a less generous welfare system.

-Efforts to alleviate poverty include New Deal-era legislation during the Great Depression, to the national war on poverty in the 1960s and poverty alleviation efforts during the 2008 Great Recession.
+Efforts to alleviate poverty include New Deal-era legislation during the Great Depression, to the national War on Poverty in the 1960s and poverty alleviation efforts during the 2008 Great Recession.
 The federal government has two departments which measure poverty.
 Under the Department of Commerce, the Census Bureau has been reporting the Official Poverty Measure (OPM) since the 1960s, while the Department of Health and Human Services defines income levels for which people are eligible for governmental anti-poverty assistance.
 The OPM includes cash assistance from programs like Supplemental Security Income and Temporary Assistance to Needy Families (welfare) as part of someone's income when reporting on how many people are in poverty.
 Since 2011 the Census Bureau has also been reporting a newer Supplemental Poverty Measure (SPM), which includes non-cash anti-poverty government assistance like Supplemental Nutrition Assistance Program (food stamps) and Medicaid (health care for the poor), and also accounts for regional differences in the cost of living.
 The SPM is considered a more comprehensive estimate of poverty.